gouherdanish/gouherdanish.github.io/_posts/2024-10-18-container-registry.md

 ### Types of Container Registries

 **Public Registry**
-- used by individuals or small teams that want to get up and running with their registry as quickly as possible
+- It is used by individuals or small teams that want to get up and running with their registry as quickly as possible e.g. Dockerhub
-- as organizations grow, this can bring more complex security issues like patching, privacy, and access control
+- As organizations grow, this can bring more complex security issues like patching, privacy, and access control

 **Private Registry**
 - Private registries provide a way to incorporate security and privacy into enterprise container image storage, either hosted remotely or on-premises.